edthedev/edthedev.github.io/slides/btaa.md

 ???

+Big Idea

-+ The simplest solution to being highly available is to join their daily stand-up.
++ The simplest path to being highly available is to join a daily stand-up.
-+ Our biggest vulnerability preventions were caught during a daily stand-up discussion.
-+ Stand-ups are a skill that requires leadership support to allow team members to practice and get good.
-+ Anyone can benefit from a daily stand-up.
-+ But a team of people practiced in attending stand-ups gains exceptional value from adding a security team member.

----

-## Rules of Engagement

-**Require Agile Practices before Engaging**

-Teams must:
-+ Hold daily stand-ups.

-???

 + Most teams already have a daily stand-up.
 + Add it if not, and a member of my team will be there.
 + Members of my team will invite other subject matter experts in SecDev or Security Engineer or IAM - for the next stand-up.
 + Typically brings a team live relevant expertise within 24 hours.

+Results

++ Our biggest vulnerability preventions were caught during daily stand-up discussions.

 ---